-DEFENDANT DOROTHY FRAZIER IN EMPTY COURT BUILDING BY MICHAEL S. LOTTMAN MONTGOMERY -- A frantic trial in Montgomery Municipal Court last Friday resulted in \$100 fines against five SNCC workers and a contemptof-court citation against their lawyer.
-DONALD A. JELINEK A related trial, scheduled for Tuesday in the same court, might have been even more frantic, with 80 defendants instead of five.
-But the night before, a federal court in New Orleans, La., said further courtroom antics would have to wait.
-It ordered Federal Judge Frank M. Johnson Jr. to hear the defendants' claim that the trials should not be held at all.
-This week's developments were the latest of many in cases that began around the time of the Selma-to-Montgomery march in March, 1965.
-These cases involved 167 defendants arrested in Montgomery on charges of disorderly conduct, loitering, refusing to obey an officer, and resisting an officer.
-At first, lawyers for the 167 demonstrators asked Judge Johnson to take the cases away from the Montgomery court and hear them himself.
-He refused, and courts all the way up to the U.S. Supreme Court agreed with him.
-Then Donald A. Jelinek of the Lawyers Constitutional Defense Committee asked Johnson to throw out the cases altogether, because the arrests were "selective and discriminatory," and the charges too "vague."
-But Johnson refused.
-So SNCC workers James Forman, Stu House, Bill Ware, George Bass, and William Hall went on trial for disorderly conduct last Friday before Judge D. Eugene Loe.
-But Jelinek was told that state law prevented him from representing the defendants.
-Charles Conley, a Negro lawyer from Montgomery, then refused to represent the defendants because, he said, they had not paid him for his previous work on the case.
-When Jelinek tried to speak on behalf of the SNCC workers, Judge Loe said the LCDC attorney was in contempt and ordered him locked up.
-Jelinek was behind bars for about 30 minutes.
-Meanwhile, the SNCC workers defended themselves.
+DEFENDANT DOROTHY FRAZIER IN EMPTY COURT BUILDING

+BY MICHAEL S. LOTTMAN

+MONTGOMERY -- A frantic trial in

+Montgomery Municipal Court last

+Friday resulted in \$100 fines against

+five SNCC workers and a contemptof-court citation against their lawyer.

+Tuesday in the same court, might

+have been even more frantic, with

+But the night before, a federal

+court in New Orleans, La., said further

+courtroom antics would have to wait,

+It ordered Federal Judge Frank M.

+Johnson Jr. to hear the defendants'

+claim that the trials should not be held

+This week's developments were the

+latest of many in cases that began

+around the time of the Selma-to-Montgomery march in March, 1965.
+These

+cases involved 167 defendants arrested

+in Montgomery on charges of disorderly

+conduct, loitering, refusing to obey an

+At first, lawyers for the 167 demonstrators asked Judge Johnson to take the

+cases away from the Montgomery court

+and hear them himself.
+He refused, and

+courts all the way up to the U.S. Supreme

+Then Donald A. Jelinek of the Lawvers Constitutional Defense Committee

+asked Johnson to throw out the cases altogether, because the arrests were

+"selective and discriminatory," and

+the charges too "vague."
+But Johnson

+So SNCC workers James Forman, Stu

+House, Bill Ware, George Bass, and

+William Hall went on trial for disorderly conduct last Friday before

+Judge D. Eugene Loe, But Jelinek was

+told that state law prevented him from

+Charles Conley, a Negro lawyer from

+representing the defendants.